ebdgroup/ebdgroup.github.io/index.md

-# Welcome

 ## Overview

 This course presents fundamental concepts of Computer Engineering from a comprehensive, full-stack, software-hardware design perspective.
 The course explores scripting languages, high-level programming, Unix/Linux operating systems, device drivers, software-hardware interfaces, hardware controllers, and digital circuit design.
 The course is accompanied by a hands-on lab where students apply theoretical concepts on a full-system ZedBoard platform, featuring a programmable logic module, an ARM processor, and an Ubuntu distribution of the Linux operating system.
 Students will design custom creative software-hybrid designs interacting with a variety of hardware devices connected to the ZedBoard, including LEDs, push buttons, switches, OLED screens, a Wiimote, and a remote-controlled robotic arm.

+## Instructor

+[Yifan Sun](https://syifan.github.io) (yifansun@coe.neu.edu)

 ## Syllabus